PaoloLRinaldi/upload_to_ytmusic_android/README.md

 If you store it in your SD card the path is simple.
 Check how to find it on the web.

 ## Everytime usage
-The list of all your songs will be shown in ascending time order (from the older to the newer).
+The list of all your songs will be shown in ascending time order (from the oldest to the newest).
 They are numbered.
 Just write the list of the songs' numbers separated by Space and press Enter.

 Done.

 # Credits